JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `startNextRewardPayout`

 Add a new payment in the colony.
 Can only be called by users with root permission.
+All tokens will be locked, and can be unlocked by calling `waiveRewardPayout` or `claimRewardPayout`.

 **Parameters**